Wine in China: History

 Use of wild grapes in production of alcoholic beverages has been attested at the Jiahu archaeological site (c.
 7000 BC).
-High quality wine called qióng jiāng yù yè (瓊漿玉液) is mentioned in the Complete Tang Poems (Quan Tangshi), an 18th-century collection of around 50,000 poems compiled during the reign of Emperor Kangxi.
-The phrase, which translates literally to "jade-like wine", but has an idiomatic meaning along the lines of "wonderful wine".
+High quality wine called qióng jiāng yù yè (瓊漿玉液) is mentioned in the Complete Tang Poems (Quan Tangshi), an 18th-century collection of around 50,000 poems compiled during the reign of the Kangxi Emperor.
+The phrase translates literally to "jade-like wine", but has an idiomatic meaning along the lines of "wonderful wine".